jbrmaiden/trm-frontend-test/LIVE_CODING.md

 ---

-**🎯 Success Indicator**: An L5 candidate should naturally think about performance, create clean abstractions, and handle edge cases without prompting, while clearly explaining their architectural decisions.
+**Success Indicator**: An L5 candidate should naturally think about performance, create clean abstractions, and handle edge cases without prompting, while clearly explaining their architectural decisions.